Nearly 10 days since my last blog post. Shocker! I am sure it comes as no surprise to discover I am struggling to settle into my new work situation.

 Feeling overwhelmed

 When you have so much to do and you are not sure where to start, sometimes it can be tempting not to start at all.
-Despite the urge to collapse in front of the television with the cat after a hard day in the office, I will need to resist temptation.

-Not chasing new work
+Not creating new products

-Not having time for self promotion
+Not allocating time for self-promotion

 Giving in to bad habits